Aleksandr Golovachev

 Aleksandr Alekseyevich Golovachev (Александр Алексеевич Головачёв; 6 March 1945) was a Red Army colonel twice awarded the title Hero of the Soviet Union for his leadership of the 23rd Guards Motor Rifle Brigade of the 7th Guards Tank Corps of the Red Army during the World War II.

 Golovachev joined the Red Army in the late 1920s and rose to infantry company commander before he was arrested during the Great Purge, but was released due to lack of evidence.
-After fighting as in the Winter War as a battalion commander, Golovachev became a regimental chief of staff before the beginning of Operation Barbarossa.
+After fighting in the Winter War as a battalion commander, Golovachev became a regimental chief of staff before the beginning of Operation Barbarossa.
 His unit was destroyed in the first weeks of the war in the Uman pocket, and Golovachev led its remnants for several months behind German lines before joining a partisan detachment in late 1941.

 He returned to Soviet lines in early 1942 and became a regimental commander before being appointed commander of the 52nd Motor Rifle Brigade in September 1942.
 Golovachev led the brigade in the Third Battle of Kharkov, during which it suffered heavy losses and was encircled.
 Decorated for his actions in the breakout, Golovachev continued to command the brigade, which became the 23rd Guards Motor Rifle Brigade for its actions in Operation Kutuzov.
 He was made a Hero of the Soviet Union twice for his leadership of the brigade in the Lvov–Sandomierz Offensive and the Sandomierz–Silesian Offensive.
 His second award proved posthumous, as he was killed in early March 1945.